Ragan announces updated advisory board of comms leaders

 Kevin Berchou serves as head of internal communications at M&T Bank.
 After joining the bank in 2003, he most previously served as their employee experience manager.
 With over 19 years of experience in the space, Berchou helped build M&T’s internal communication platform, CommunityONE, reaching over 18,000 employees while navigating the bank through a new hybrid remote work model and a recent merger.
 Prior to joining M&T Bank, Berchou was a golf journalist, where he covered the US Open and PGA Championship.

-Ashley Bush is Southwire’s director of Communications and Giving Back.
-Ashley began her career at Southwire , one of North America’s largest cable and wire producers, in 2010.
-Since then, she has held a variety of responsibilities including employee communications, visual production, strategic planning, executive communications, crisis communication, brand management, media relations and community relations.
-In her current role, she leads Southwire’s Communications and Giving Back team and, since January of 2020, has served as the communication liaison for the company’s COVID-19 response team.
+Ashley Bush is Southwire’s director of Communications.
+Ashley began her career at Southwire, North America’s leading wire and cable manufacturer, in 2010.
+Since then, she has held a variety of responsibilities including internal communications, visual production, strategic planning, executive communications, crisis communication, pandemic response, brand management, media relations and community relations.
+In her current role, Ashley provides leadership to Southwire’s Communications team, whose members serve as storytellers and business partners to the company’s stakeholders.

-Lisa Claybon serves as vice president of Communications for Compass Group North America, the world’s largest foodservice and support services company, and its Chartwells K12 division that serves meals to students in more than 4,500 schools across the country.
+Lisa Claybon serves as vice president of Corporate Affairs for Compass Group North America, the world’s largest food service and support services company, and its Chartwells K12 division that serves meals to students in more than 4,500 schools across the country.
 Since joining the company nearly five years ago, she has led strategic communications activities ranging from media relations and crisis management to guiding the company’s cross-functional COVID-19 Task Force.

 Before joining Compass Group, Claybon spent 17 years with one of the top global communications firms, where she worked with some of the world’s most renowned brands.
 She has served as a media spokesperson, managed large-scale crisis situations, led M&A communications, and counseled countless corporations and nonprofit organizations.